ryashpal/EHR-QC-Tutorials/docs/process.rst

 .. code-block:: console

-    usage: Coverage.py [-h] [-d] [-p PERCENTAGE] [-sp SAVE_PATH] source_file chunksize
+    usage: Coverage.py [-h] [-d] [-p PERCENTAGE] [-sp SAVE_PATH] source_file chunksize id_columns [id_columns ...]

     Perform Coverage Analysis

     positional arguments:
       source_file           Source data file path
-      chunksize             Number of chunks the input file should be fragmented into
+      chunksize             Number of chunks the input file should be fragmented into.
+By default: [chunksize=100] id_columns            List of ID columns.
+They are used to group the other columns to calculate missing percentage.

     optional arguments:
       -h, --help            show this help message and exit -d, --drop            Drop the columns
       -p PERCENTAGE, --percentage PERCENTAGE
-                            Specify the cutoff percentage to drop the columns (required only for drop=True) -sp SAVE_PATH, --save_path SAVE_PATH
+                            Specify the cutoff percentage to drop the columns (required only for drop=True).
+By default: [-p=50]
+      -sp SAVE_PATH, --save_path SAVE_PATH
                             Path of the file to store the outputs (required only for drop=True)